LoyolaChicagoCS/gradhandbook/source/regulations.rst

 students who start in spring may find it convenient to be full-time in summer to allow :ref:`cpt` to start a semester earlier than otherwise.

-To have summer count automatically as full time for an F-1 student, you need to be taking 9 credits in total among all the different summer sessions.
+To have summer count automatically as full time for an F-1 student, you can take 9 credits in total among all the different summer sessions.
 This is hard to do for two reasons: It is a lot of work to cram 3 courses into 12 weeks, and we offer a limited number of courses in summer, so it may be hard to fit your interests with 3 courses.
 These restrictions allow for a possible
-opening: With permission from the GPD and OIP, one time in your F-1 career you are allowed to take fewer courses and still be counted as full-time.
+opening: With permission from the GPD and OIP, you can get a waiver so you are allowed to take fewer courses (generally 2) and still be counted as full-time.
 You can ask the GPD to approve this reduction in summer because of the issues listed above.
-You are *cautioned* that if you do this, *you cannot make such a reduction for a later semester*, even if you have a good reason, like illness.

 Be sure to check with the OIP for the exact current details and correct forms to ask the GPD to sign.